 B.11 (i) Buyer's credit is extended under a scheme by Exim Bank known as 'Buyer's Credit Scheme' which envisages grant of credit by Exim Bank in participation with commercial banks in India to foreign buyers in connection with export of capital goods and turnkey projects from India.
 The Scheme provides for payments being made to exporters out of buyer's credit on a non-recourse basis on their fulfilling the commercial terms of the export contracts to be financed under the Scheme.
-All offers for deferred payment exports or turnkey projects against buyer's credit require specific prior approval of the Exim Bank/Working Group.
-Exim Bank has been authorised to extend Buyer's Credit under the Scheme upto the limit of U.S. Dollar 20 Million and proposals exceeding this limit will be considered by the Working Group.
+All offers for deferred payment exports or turnkey projects against buyer's credit require specific prior approval of the Exim Bank.
+Exim Bank has been authorised to extend Buyer's Credit under the Scheme without any monetary ceiling.
 The procedure for clearance of proposals as set out in paragraph B.7 shall apply, mutatis mutandis, to such proposals.
-Exporters should not ordinarily negotiate with overseas buyers credit terms requiring financing against buyer's credits without prior consultation with their bankers and Exim Bank.
+Exporters should not ordinarily negotiate with overseas buyer's credit terms requiring financing against buyer's credits without prior consultation with their bankers and Exim Bank.
 To assist Indian exporters in carrying out negotiations with importers, Exim Bank will be prepared to indicate its willingness, in principle, in suitable cases, to provide the credit.
 The following principal factors will weigh with Exim Bank while considering proposals under the Buyer's Credit Scheme:

-- a) Competence and capability of the exporter in executing the proposed contract. - b) Commercial justification for the contract - c) Economic viability of the overseas project for which the credit is required to be offered. - d) Creditworthiness, standing and financial position of foreign borrower and general economic conditions of buyer's country. - (ii) Since payments to exporters in India in respect of exports financed under buyer's credit will be made on behalf of non-resident buyers, permission of Reserve Bank under Regulation 3 of Notification No. FEMA 3/2000-RB dated 3rd May 2000 [Foreign Exchange Management (Borrowing or Lending in Foreign Exchange) Regulations, 2000] should be obtained by banks in India before agreeing to extend buyer's credit to importers abroad.
-The necessary applications for the purpose should be made by authorised dealers to Reserve Bank in form DPX 4 after the proposal is cleared in principle by the Working Group.
+- a) Competence and capability of the exporter in executing the proposed contract. - b) Commercial justification for the contract - c) Economic viability of the overseas project for which the credit is required to be offered. - d) Creditworthiness, standing and financial position of foreign borrower and general economic conditions of buyer's country. - (ii) Since payments to exporters in India in respect of exports financed under buyer's credit will be made on behalf of non-resident buyers, permission of Reserve Bank under Regulation 3 of Notification No. FEMA 3/2000-RB dated 3rd 15 May 2000 [Foreign Exchange Management (Borrowing or Lending in Foreign Exchange) Regulations, 2000] should be obtained by banks in India before agreeing to extend buyer's credit to importers abroad.
+The necessary applications for the purpose should be made by authorised dealers to Reserve Bank in form DPX 3 after the proposal is cleared in principle.
 Where two or more authorised dealers are participating with Exim Bank, the application should be made by the principal participating bank (Process Agent).
-The banks are also required to comply with the instructions issued by Department of Banking Operations and Development, Reserve Bank of India in this regard from time to time. - (iii) Since exporter will be receiving payments for the goods and services on a non-recourse basis from the financing institutions in India, the exchange risk will fall on the institutions extending the credit.
+The banks are also required to comply with the instructions issued by Department of Banking Regulation, Reserve Bank of India in this regard from time to time.

+(iii) Since exporter will be receiving payments for the goods and services on a non-recourse basis from the financing institutions in India, the exchange risk will fall on the institutions extending the credit.
 To meet the situation, the exporter will either have to provide in the contract itself for the exchange fluctuation risk to be borne by the importer or to bear the cost of the appropriate exchange risk cover to be taken by the financing institutions in India.
 It will, however, be the responsibility of the financing bank to receive the repayments of the loan and interest thereon from the overseas buyer.
 The lending institution (Process Agent in the case of consortium credits) should, therefore, take necessary steps to realise the instalments on due dates.
 If for any reason, instalments are not received on due dates, the institution concerned should promptly bring the matter to the notice of Reserve Bank and Exim Bank indicating steps, if any, taken or proposed to be taken to recover the instalments.